-📌 What This São Paulo Travel Guide Covers
+📌 What to Expect in This São Paulo Travel Guide

-- How to get to São Paulo, including flights, airports, and arrival tips
+- How to reach São Paulo efficiently, including airport choices and arrival strategy

-- How to get around São Paulo safely and efficiently
+- How to move around safely using metro, rideshares, and walking routes

-- Frequently asked questions to help you plan your trip
+- Answers to common questions to help you avoid mistakes and plan faster

 Understanding São Paulo (Beyond the Stereotypes)